TobiasAagaard/Demo-scripts/README.md

   - Text-to-speech functionality for an enhanced experience.
   - Tracks the number of attempts and celebrates correct guesses.

+### 4. War Card Game
+Inspired by the classic card game "War," this script simulates a round where the player and computer each draw a random card.
+The player with the higher card wins the round.

+- **Features**:
+  - Randomly selects a card for both the player and the computer from a standard deck (2 to Ace in four suits).
+  - Compares card values to determine the winner.
+  - Provides feedback indicating whether the player won, lost, or if the round was a tie.

 ## Getting Started

 1. **Clone the Repository**: